human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 #### conclusion

-I have gotten a job as a handyman for $6/hour.
+I have gotten a job as a handyman.
 It is honest work.
 Every day I do it, billions suffer and tens of thousands die needlessly.
-In the end, nature will find a way through someone to solve our problems.
-Thirty-two years ago, at age 16, I resolved to do it somehow.
+Eventually, someone will solve the problem.
+Thirty-two years ago, at age 16, I resolved to do it.
 I am doing my part.
 Who is in?